 Prior learning pathways at FCC allow students the opportunity to earn credit for college-level learning, thus accelerating their progress toward graduation.
 A PLA evaluation is conducted of a student's work experiences, workplace training, professional licensure and certifications, military training and service, volunteer activities, life experiences, credits earned by standardized testing, and volunteering and community service activities which demonstrate college-level learning.
 Credit for PLA is not awarded for experience alone, but for a combination of experience and college-level learning.
-Students seeking credit for prior learning should call the Prior Learning Assessment Coordinator at 301.846.2587 for more information.
+Students seeking credit for prior learning by way of a Portfolio Assessment, Institutional Departmental Exam, or Industry Certificates/Licensures should call the Prior Learning Assessment Coordinator at 240.629.7967 for more information.
+Inquiries related to the remaining PLA options may be directed to the Registration and Records Office at 301.846.2595 or transferevaluation@frederick.edu.